HST

-Dual Sensor MWIR Temperature Measurement and HST Solution
+Dual Sensor MWIR Temperature Measurement and Transient-IR Solution

-QFI’s transient option is a single element, high-speed thermal detector, that is centered on the main InfraScopeTM TM image and uses the same optics and the same measurement set-up.
+QFI’s Transient-IR option is a single element, high-speed thermal detector, which is centered on the main InfraScopeTM temperature map image.
+The transient option uses the same optics and the same measurement set-up as the temperature mapping solution.

 The single element can be digitized at very high rates.